aquasecurity/trivy/README.md

 ## Binary (Including Windows)

-Go to [the releases page](https://github.com/knqyf263/trivy/releases), find the version you want, and download the zip file.
-Unpack the zip file, and put the binary to somewhere you want (on UNIX-y systems, /usr/local/bin or the like).
+Get the latest version from [this page](https://github.com/knqyf263/trivy/releases/latest), and download the archive file for your operating system/architecture.
+Unpack the archive, and put the binary somewhere in your `$PATH` (on UNIX-y systems, /usr/local/bin or the like).
 Make sure it has execution bits turned on.

 You need to install `rpm` command for scanning RHEL/CentOS.